ibm-cloud-docs/apps/create-deploy-cli.md

 ## Before you begin
 {: #prereqs-app-cli}

 You must install the {{site.data.keyword.cloud_notm}} CLI, the {{site.data.keyword.dev_cli_notm}} CLI plug-in, and other recommended plug-ins and tools.
-For more information, see [Getting started with the IBM Cloud CLI](/docs/cli/index.html).
+For more information, see [Getting started with the IBM Cloud CLI](/docs/cli?topic=cloud-cli-ibmcloud-cli).

 ## Creating a starter app from scratch
 {: #create-app-cli}

-Creating an app from scratch is useful if you don't already have existing code to begin with and would rather start from a language, or framework starter template.
+Creating an app from scratch is useful if you don't already have existing code to begin with and would rather start from a language or a framework starter template.

 1. Run the [`ibmcloud dev create`](/docs/cli/idt/commands.html#create) command in the directory of your choice.
 2. Select **Backend Service / Web App** as the application type.
 3. Select **Node** as the language type.
 4. Select **Node.js Web App with Express.js (Web App)** as the starter kit to use.
-5. Enter a name for your app and select the resource group that you want to use (if necessary).
+5. Enter a name for your app, and select the resource group that you want to use (if necessary).
 Don't add services for now.
 6. Select the **IBM DevOps, using Cloud Foundry** option to create a DevOps toolchain.
 You might need to set up SSH keys to complete this step.
   If you set a passphrase for your SSH key, you are required to enter this code.
   {: note}
-7. Enter a unique host name, for example, `abc-devhost`.
-This host name is your app's route, `abc-devhost.cloud.ibm.com`.
+7. Enter a unique host name; for example, `abc-devhost`.
+This host name is your app's route; for example, `abc-devhost.mybluemix.net`.

+The default shared domain is `mybluemix.net`, but `appdomain.cloud` is another domain option that you can use.
+For more information about migrating to `appdomain.cloud`, see [Updating your domain](/docs/apps/tutorials?topic=creating-apps-update-domain).
+{: tip}

 Creating the app and toolchain takes a few seconds to complete.